Andy Fleming (Irish sportsman)

-Andrew Fleming (23 April 1916 – 27 March 2011) was an Irish hurler and Gaelic footballer.
+Andrew Fleming (1916 – 27 March 2011) was an Irish hurler and Gaelic footballer.
 At club level he played for Mount Sion and Stradbally, winning a combined total of 11 championship medals in both codes, and was the last surviving member of the Waterford senior hurling team that won the 1948 All-Ireland Championship.

 Playing as a dual player during the 1940s, Fleming won six Waterford Hurling Championship medals with Mount Sion as well as five consecutive Waterford Football Championship medals with Stradbally.

-Fleming made his first appearance for the Waterford senior hurling team during the 1939 Munster Championship and enjoyed his greatest successes as a defender over the following decade.
-In 1948 he won his only All-Ireland Championship after a defeat of Dublin in the final, having earlier won a Munster Championship title.
+Fleming made his first appearance for the Waterford senior hurling team during the 1939 Munster Championship and had his greatest successes as a defender over the following decade.
+In 1948, he won his only All-Ireland Championship after a win over Dublin in the final, having earlier won a Munster Championship title.
 Fleming was later selected on the Waterford Hurling Teams of the Century and Millennium.